Higher torsion and secondary transfer of unipotent bundles: Twisted tensor products

 \section{Twisted tensor products}

+Consider the diagram (\ref{MAIN-DIAG3}).
+The lower horizontal map in this diagram can be described combinatorially as follows.
+Let $H_{\ast}(F_{p})$ be the chain complex of rational homology groups of $F_{p}$ with trivial differentials.
+The functor

-The main ingredient of the proof of Proposition \ref{MAIN1-PROP} is the fact that given a unipotent fibration $p\colon E\to B$ with fiber $F_{p}$ we can describe a preferred path in $K(\Q)$ joining the points represented by the chain complex $C_{\ast}(E)$ and the chain complex $C_{\ast}(B)\otimes H_{\ast}(F_{p})$.
-This path is natural enough that it gives rise to a homotopy filling the diagram (\ref{MAIN-DIAG3}).
-Our main tool in the construction of this path will be the theorem of Brown \cite{Brown} which shows that the chain complex $C_{\ast}(E)$ is quasi-isomorphic to a twisted tensor product $C_{\ast}(B)\otimes_{\varphi_{p}}H_{\ast}(F_{p})$.
+is exact and $\chi(F_{p})\colon K(\Q) \to K(\Q)$ is the map induced by this functor.
+As a consequence the map $\chi(F_{p})\lambda^{h}_{B}$ comes from the functor $\Rfd(B) \to \Chfd(\Q)$ that associates to a retractive space $X$ the chain complex $C_{\ast}(X, B)\otimes H_{\ast}(F_{p})$.
+On the other hand the composition $\lambda^{h}_{E}A(p^{!})$ is induced by the functor $\Rfd(B) \to \Chfd(\Q)$ that assigns to a space $X$ the chain complex $C_{\ast}(p^{\ast}X, E)$.
+The main ingredient of the proof of Theorem \ref{MAIN1-PROP} is the fact that under the assumption that $p\colon E\to B$ is a unipotent fibration for any $X\in \Rfd(B)$ we can construct a path in $K(\Q)$ joining the points represented by these two chain complexes.
+This path is natural to the extent that it gives rise to a homotopy filling the diagram (\ref{MAIN-DIAG3}).
+Our main tool in the construction of this path will be the theorem of Brown \cite{Brown} which shows that the chain complex of the total space of a fibration is quasi-isomorphic to a twisted tensor product of the chain complex of the base and the homology of the fiber.
 We begin this section by reviewing the relevant notions in homological algebra.
 Subsequently we describe Brown's result and develop some of its properties that we will need later on.